1st ship carrying Ukrainian grain leaves the port of Odesa

 The deals also allow Russia to exports grain and fertilizers.

+Turkey’s defense minister praised a joint coordination center staffed by Russian, Ukrainian, Turkish and U.N. officials as a venue where opposing sides can engage with each other.

+“The problems they have are obvious, there is a war.
+But it is the only place where the two sides are able to come together,” Akar said.
+“Despite the ups and downs, there is a good environment for dialogue.”

-Ukraine’s infrastructure ministry said that 16 more ships, all blocked since the beginning of Russia’s full-scale invasion on Feb.
+Ukraine’s infrastructure ministry said that 16 more ships, all blocked since the beginning of Russia’s full-scale invasion of Ukraine on Feb.
 24, were waiting their turn in the ports of Odesa.

 Kubrakov said the shipments would also help Ukraine’s war-shattered economy.